Understanding Service Logs

 Setting up Service Logs for External APIs

-You'll use Services Administration to set up APIs you want to log in Unqork's Service Logs.
+You'll use Services Administration to set up APIs you want to log in Unqork's service logs.
 By capturing request and response bodies, you'll have the right information to troubleshoot any failed call.

 You'll set up logging preferences under the Logging section of Services Administration.
 Below, you'll see what these settings mean and how to use them.